-WTA management offers this narrative overview and analysis of our financial activities for the year ended December 31, 2013.
-Our management is responsible for the completeness, reliability, and objectivity of these financial statements.
+The management of Whatcom Transportation Authority (WTA) offers the readers of WTA's financial statements this narrative as an overview and analysis of the financial activities for the year ended December 31, 2014.
+Management is responsible for the completeness, reliability, and objectivity of these financial statements.
 Estimates and judgments used in the financial statements have been made on a prudent and reasonable basis.
+To more fully understand the financial position of WTA, this narrative should be considered in conjunction with the information contained in WTA's financial statements and accompanying notes.